orey/papers/docs/articles/conf-mgt.md

 %---------------------------------subsection
 \subsection{Steps towards digital continuity}

-With time, the addition of powerful features (such as the ECPDM/ILS-H175 interface or the CorePDM configurator) were a step towards digital continuity between the various actors.
+With time, the addition of powerful features (such as the ECPDM/ILS-aircraft interface or the CorePDM configurator) were a step towards digital continuity between the various actors.

 But one of the complexity of implementing this digital continuity remained the \cm\ topics and the robustness of interfaces from the engineering change process to the downwards actors and systems.

-In ILS for instance, a domain largely covered by the ASD S3000L standard, the lifecycle of ILS trees is different from the one of the design office \atbb\ (ATBB) configuration, especially because technical publication require a view on the past, as much as a view on the present.
+In ILS for instance, a domain largely covered by the ASD S3000L standard, the lifecycle of ILS trees is different from the one of the design office \to be built\ (to be built) configuration, especially because technical publication require a view on the past, as much as a view on the present.

 %============================SECTION